 Pollutants

-The WFD inventory applies to a long list of priority substances and other pollutants (EQS Directive, 2008 Article 5), which means that the inventory will have to address all inputs of those substances into the environment, irrespective of the compartment or pathway involved, that are likely to reach surface waters.
+The WFD inventory applies to the list of priority substances and other pollutants (EQS Directive, 2008 Article 5), which means that the inventory will have to address all inputs of those substances into the environment that are likely to reach surface waters.
 Though, as a first step within this proposal, it might be necessary to prioritise the work on a smaller group of priority substances.

-A recent overview of reported emission data by EEA (see Table 1 next page) shows the 17 pollutants most frequently causing failure to achieve good chemical status for the WFD.
+A recent overview of reported emission data by EEA (see Table 1) shows the 17 pollutants most frequently causing failure to achieve good chemical status for the WFD.
 This Table also shows the limited number of MS reporting diffuse sources, with only about one third of MS reporting diffuse sources of metals.
 For other pollutants, even fewer MS manage to report.

-Table 1 From: EEA Report No 18/2018 Chemicals in European Waters: https://www.eea.europa.eu/publications/chemicals-in-european-waters
+Table 1 From: EEA Report No 18/2018 Chemicals in European Waters (see footnote 25)

-Discussion point 4: It will not be possible to achieve a complete overview of all relevant pollutants within this project.
+It will not be possible to achieve a complete overview of all relevant pollutants within this project.
 If we start trying to complete inventories for pollutants about which we should know a lot, learning from that process can be applied to those pollutants where emissions are less clear.
 Besides, it can be more encouraging to show a limited number of pollutants for which the inventory of all the (relevant) pathways is more or less complete, than a larger list of pollutants with a lot of missing pathways.
 We propose to focus on a subset of substances most frequently exceeding the EQS targets, supplemented with the most important (and well reported) ecological parameters total Nitrogen and total Phosphorus.

+Assessing pesticides will be difficult due to the large regional differences in the use of these substances, so these substances will not be considered at this stage in the work.

-This results in a preliminary list of 11 pollutants (see Table 2).
+This results in a preliminary list of 10 pollutants (see Table 2).